Jury selection: United States

 In the United States the process of voir dire is often much more in-depth than in other countries and its practical implementation is somewhat controversial because of this.
 The amount of privacy that the potential jurors are afforded when asked questions raises the issue of the definition of "impartial jury".
 Some people are skeptical as to whether the intensive questioning of potential jurors looks not just for inherent bias but for a potential to be emotionally swayed.
 On the other hand, proponents argue that this method gives both sides more confidence in the verdict.

+Generally, the prosecution and the defense want the maximum amount of information about the jurors, so that they can estimate which people are most likely to be sympathetic to their case.
+Although the practice is opposed by the American Bar Association in their "Standards on Juror Use and Management", prosecutors, defense attorneys, and news media can in most cases legally take some of the information jurors disclose, such as their home addresses, and use it to investigate the jurors outside the court through such means as running criminal background checks or simply driving past the jurors' homes to see what information they can glean from its appearance.
+These independent investigations usually happen without any notice to the jurors, the court, or other parties in the case.

 Canada

 Part XX of the Criminal Code of Canada allows for a jury in a Canadian murder trial to consist of twelve jurors.
-However, a minimum of ten jurors and a maximum of 14 jurors may hear the evidence a trial.
-At the end of the trial, a maximum of twelve jurors and minimum of ten jurors may deliberate.
+However, a minimum of ten jurors and a maximum of 14 jurors may hear the evidence for a trial.
+At the end of the trial, a maximum of twelve jurors and a minimum of ten jurors may deliberate.

-Section 631(2.2) as well as section 643 of the Criminal Code specify that a jury may consist of either 12, 13 or 14 members, however, 12 is most common.
+Section 631(2.2) as well as section 643 of the Criminal Code specify that a jury may consist of either 12, 13, or 14 members; however, 12 is most common.
 Section 631(2.2) allows a judge to order that 13 or 14 jurors be sworn in under certain circumstances.

 Jurors may also be excused during trial.
-According to section 644(1) of the Criminal Code, a judge may discharge any juror during the trial due to illness or “other reasonable cause” such as impartiality (see R v Tsouma (1973) and R v Holcomb (1973)).
-Section 644(2) further specifies that a jury is still properly constituted to complete its duties even if a juror is discharged during the trial as long as the number of jurors is not reduced below ten.
+According to section 644(1) of the Criminal Code, a judge may discharge any juror during the trial due to illness or "other reasonable cause," such as impartiality (see R v Tsouma (1973) and R v Holcomb (1973)).
+Section 644(2) further specifies that a jury is still properly constituted to complete its duties even if a juror is discharged during the trial, as long as the number of jurors is not reduced below ten.

 At the conclusion of the trial and following the jury charge, a maximum of twelve jurors may deliberate.
 It requires the judge to pull numbers from a box to determine which jurors should be discharged in order to reduce the number of jurors down to twelve.